 There are various requirements and documentary proof that you must satisfy in order to be successful in your Family Visa application to Ireland.
 It is integral that you are fully aware of what is expected of you when you pass border control into the State.
-Your IAS lawyer will take this weight off of your shoulders by walking you through your eligibility and visa application from head to toe, so call us today to get the ball rolling on your family reunification plans.
+Your IAS specialist will take this weight off of your shoulders by walking you through your eligibility and visa application from head to toe, so call us today to get the ball rolling on your family reunification plans.

 What are the key requirements for an Irish Family Visa?

 In order to successfully fill your Family Visa application, you will need to submit a portfolio of evidence and supporting documents to verify your immigration claim to Ireland.